open-ephys/ONI/source/hw-spec/glossary.rst

   Device Table
     A collection of :term:`device addresses <Device Address>` and corresponding metadata for all :ref:`devices <device>` governed by a :term:`controller
     <controller>`.
-The device table contains all meta-information required to
+The device table contains all meta-information required
     for proper interaction with each device (e.g., packet read-size, packet write-size, burst read cycles, etc.).